berlinplan/berlinplan.github.io/readme.md

 You live in pashganistan.
 Psychopathical System makes sanctions on Your country.
 Google Support that System and delete all Your Banking, Taxi etc apps from Android.
 A Youtube Video Creator for peace love and climate, YT runned by Google, which Make sanctions => inequality?

-How much a pashganistani  Benefits from luxury elektro Cars /NASA traveller Or super Yachts?
+#### How much a 3rd-world citizen Benefits from luxury elektro Cars /NASA traveller Or super Yachts?

 You work in a Microchip Producer Company, that could be used in highest super Computers, best luxury elektro Cars, Air space and in Rockets and Aircrafts and drones that ONLY get used in Afghanistan, iran, iraq some times in  Syria, north Korea, Sudan.
 If the VOTE of pashganistanis get Counted, could we Then See if you help Them or not?